Skip to Main Content

 Although the Library orders most material for the departments the budget for books and DVDs is held by the department.

-Academic staff can use the online Book Request Form for library book purchases.
+Academic staff at Exeter can use the online Book Request Form for library book purchases.

 Professional Services staff should use this alternative Book Suggestion Scheme to request library book purchases.